-- You will learn practical skills needed for everyday life when you leave school. - You will talk to experts from the world of work. - You will study ways of making career pathway choices.
+- \ You will learn practical skills needed for everyday life when you leave school. - \ You will study ways of making career pathway choices.

 There are no examinations at all.
 Assessment is based entirely on projects and coursework.
 Students gain 1 or 2 credits for each module completed.
-The credits for each unit will be used to achieve Entry, Level 1 and Level 2 qualifications.
+The credits for each unit will be used to achieve Entry level 3 qualifications.